-The calculation of your property equity will be done by firstly using the most recent market valuation of your home (usually obtained for free from independent valuation sites on the internet).
+The calculation of your property equity will be done by firstly using a recent market valuation of your home (usually obtained for free from independent valuation sites on the internet).
 We will then allocate a value equal to 85% of the market value and then subtract any mortgage, secured loans or charges.
 We will also take account of the interest of any other owner of the property such as your spouse or partner.

 Market Valuation = £200,000